Dpetters/Traders_MIT_Website/README.txt

 Traders@MIT Website

+Before working on the site, add yourself to the traders-webdev@mit.edu email list.

 INSTALLATION

 IMPORTANT: If you are setting this up on windows, read the "WINDOWS INSTALLATION PREP" section below first!